cdoom64hunter/eduke32-amcfork-legacy/README.md

 In this repository, we provide the source code for our fork of EDuke32, a patch file listing the changes that have been made to the respective revision this fork was based on, as well as the png images used for the startup banner and the game icons, which have been created by **AliCatGamer** and **Sebabdukeboss20**.

-*EDuke32 is licensed under the GNU GPL 2.0 and the BUILD license, which have been included in the base directory of this repository as well.
+*EDuke32 is licensed under the GNU GPL 2.0 and the BUILD license, which have been included in the base directory of this repository as well, under gpl-2.0.txt and buildlic.txt.
 We hereby release our changes to the engine under the same licenses.*

 ### This fork has been created by:
-* Sangluss
+* Cedric "Sangluss" Haegeman
-* Doom64hunter
+* Dino "Doom64hunter" Bollinger

 ### AMC TC Lead:
 * James Stanfield